 Well, simply combine the commonly accepted and widely experienced benefits of massage therapy with chiropractic care.
-At BHA it’s about improving quality of life, making our patients healthier, helping them get back to work or into their physical hobbies through occupational therapy, relieving pain, restoring proper spinal alignment, addressing serious musculoskeletal issues, and much more.
+At Better Health Chiropractic & Physical Rehab it’s about improving quality of life, making our patients healthier, helping them get back to work or into their physical hobbies through physical rehabilitation therapy, relieving pain, restoring proper spinal alignment, addressing serious musculoskeletal issues, and much more.

 Another great question, but honestly, you don’t want us to drop a massive word-bomb on you and list them all out.
-There’s a ton, especially when you combine everything involving both disciplines, so muscular issues with chiropractic.
+There’s a ton, especially when you combine everything involving both disciplines.
 The real question is, what’s your condition, or what’s a loved one dealing with that has you interested?
-If you’re curious whether it we could be helpful, feel free to contact us or check out our Conditions page to dig a bit deeper on the issue.
+If you’re curious whether or not we might be able to help, feel free to contact us or check out our Conditions page to dig a bit deeper into the issue.

-Do you think they give our doctorates for ineffective medicine these days?
 Would humans have been enjoying massages (especially athletes and very physical lifestylers) since before written history if it didn’t work?
-There are plenty of skeptics, and no, tenants of massage therapy haven’t been officially accepted by mainstream medicine yet, but it’s being incorporated into more and more conventional treatment programs throughout the western world (it’s been in the east for many thousands of years).
+Yes, there are plenty of skeptics.
+No, the tenants of massage therapy haven’t been officially accepted by mainstream medicine yet.
+However, they have been incorporated into more and more conventional treatment programs throughout the Western World (as has been so in the East for many thousands of years).

-As long as you’re receiving care from a certified/licensed/educated/experiences provider, yes, both massage therapy and chiropractic massage therapy, along with chiropractic care, are considered safe for all ages.
-There are side effects, but they are typically very minimal and easily treatable, for example muscle soreness, joint soreness, tiredness as a result of toxic release (remember to drink plenty of water!) and so forth.
-You’ll receive a thorough assessment, x-ray and physical examination before treatment from any reputable provider.
+As long as you’re receiving care from a certified/licensed/educated/experienced provider, yes, both massage therapy and chiropractic massage therapy, along with chiropractic care, are safe for all ages.
+There are side effects, but they are typically very minimal and easily treatable, for example, muscle soreness, joint soreness, tiredness as a result of toxic release (remember to drink plenty of water!) and so forth.
+You’ll receive a thorough assessment, x-ray, and physical examination before treatment from any reputable provider.